jeffmeloy/py2dataset/README.md

 If --use_llm, the dataset includes the llm response to the file_purpose question in the `--questions_pathname` file

-If --use_llm and --detailed, the dataset includes the purpose and signicance of each code object
+If --use_llm and --detailed, the dataset includes the purpose and significance of each code object

 ## Code Structure